rec2021/manila/README.md

 Manila's double curly brace syntax is the same as Angular's tag syntax.
 If you try to write an Angular template as a Manila view, it will be interpolated by Manila before Angular gets it.
 You can get around this by using the `skip` filter on the tags you want to leave unparsed by Manila.

-In a future release, Manila will support configurable tag syntax.